johnassefatheeth/bahie-dar-blood-bank-database/README.md

-# assignments
-here is a place where i post the assignments and clss projects that i have done in my software engineering departemnet
+#this is the a database made with TSQL that is intended for bahir dar blood bank